 Female genital mutilation is reportedly not a common practice in Venezuela.

 Limitations on women’s reproductive rights also infringe upon women’s physical integrity in Venezuela.
-Despite the constitutional guarantee of sexual and reproductive rights, under the Criminal Code, abortions are generally illegal in Venezuela except to save a woman’s life.
+Despite the constitutional guarantee of sexual and reproductive rights and the inclusion of “forced sterilisation” and “obstetric violence” in the 2007 law, abortions are generally illegal under the Venezuelan Criminal Code, except to save a woman’s life.
 The government reported in 2004 that unsafe abortion is the third most common cause of maternal death in the country.
-The World Economic Forum reports that 70 percent of married women use contraception.
+The World Economic Forum reports that 70% of married women use contraception.

 The 1982 reform of the Civil Code improved women’s access to property other than land by making provisions for the joint administration of a married couple’s joint property.
 The reform also gave married women full legal capacity to enter into contracts.
 The Commercial Code explicitly stipulates that women can establish businesses regardless of marital status.

 The Women’s Development Bank was created in 2001 to improve women’s access to bank loans.
 It is a public, micro-credit institution that provides loans and other financial and non-financial services to women living in poverty.
 The government reports that between September 2001 and 2004 the Women’s Bank approved some 40,000 loans.
 Approximately 120,000 potential jobs have been created in two and a half years, benefiting 600,000 persons throughout the country.Further, the Microfinance Fund granted 3,235 loans to women between 2001 and 2003.
 Besides providing credit opportunities for women, the Bank offered training and capacity building for women.